-Subsequent to the quarter ending June 30, 2024 and through the date of this filing, there was no portfolio activity or other events to report.
+Other than the event listed above, subsequent to the quarter ended September 30, 2024 and through the date of this filing, there was no portfolio activity or other events to report.

 Item 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK